Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 What we have: Census records are only released after 100 years, making 1911 the latest available, at present.
 We can provide access to the full set of returns for the East Riding for 1841-1901; Bridlington and Goole are also covered by their own libraries.

-Research tips: Census records provide a wealth of evidence about the past and looking at changes across the years in your village.
-It is possible to trace inhabitants' movements from just one census return by showing where the parents came from and where they were living when each of their children were born.
+Research tips: Census records provide a wealth of evidence about the past and when looking at changes across the years in your village.
+It is possible to trace inhabitants' movements from just one census return by showing where the parents came from and where they were living when each of their children was born.

 The 'Occupations' column gives a good insight into employment and the type of work available at that time.
 Key topics in Victorian England include the employment of children, and the type of employment taken up by women.
-Research across the years will highlight the changes that have taken place in terms of employment opportunities and of the size of the population.
+Research across the years will highlight the changes that have taken place in terms of employment opportunities and the size of the population.
 The presence of servants in certain areas will also indicate the distribution of wealth in the village.
 Be aware that as valuable as census records can be to offer a picture of an era, the record of ages and place of birth can be inaccurate.

 Other sources: Information from the national census returns for 1841-1911 can also be searched online via the Ancestry library edition or FindMyPast in the research room at the Treasure House or your local library.